See How Redbird Can Drive Mortgage Protection Prospects to Your Agency

 For me, each day starts with exercise to keep the mind fresh.
 Also, notice I’ve scheduled breakfast with the kids and lunch with my wife.
 It’s extremely important to have balance in this business, so why not just include it as a priority on your calendar?

 Does your current job allow you to build time with your family into your work day?

 Have you ever taken an insurance training course?
-For example, do you know how to pivot from mortgage protection to index universal life (IUL) or annuity sales?
+For example, do you know how to pivot from mortgage protection to selling annuities or index universal life (IUL)?

 This is where the business gets exciting!
 It’s also where so many agents fail.